adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 _Important_: You must not ignore the return value of `RUN_ALL_TESTS()`, or `gcc` will give you a compiler error.
-The rationale for this design is that the automated testing service determines whether a test has passed based on its exit code, not on its stdout/stderr output; thus your `main()` function must return the value of `RUN_ALL_TESTS()`.
+The rationale for this design is that the automated testing service determines whether a out has passed based on its exit code, not on its stdout/stderr output; thus your `main()` function must return the value of `RUN_ALL_TESTS()`.